RuBoMa/mini-framework-git/README.md

 ### How it works

 - The `state` object is implemented as a [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) that detects changes to any property including nested objects and arrays.
-- When the `state` is updated, all subscribed functions are called automatically, ensuring that the application remains in sync with the latest data
+- When the `state` is updated, all subscribed functions are called automatically, ensuring that the application remains in sync with the latest data.
 - Any type of data can be stored in the state object, including arrays, objects, and primitive values.

 ### Best Practices